 7. Developing New Innovative Services

 We are always looking for new and innovative ways to provide support to our foster carers and young people.
-As such, we have recently developed a brand new Education Service which aims to ensure the very best educational outcomes for our children and young people.
+As such, we have developed a range of innovative services, including our own Education and Health Service – both of which are focused on achieving great outcomes for children and young people.

 8. Supporting Our Care Leavers